biaslab/biaslab-hugo/content/research/starter-guide.md

 {{< figure src="/img/starter-guide/design-loop.png" width="450px" class="right-inline" >}}

-We are interested in methods that support **in situ design of real-world signal processing systems by end users**, in particular in the context of audio processing algorithms.
+We are interested in modern AI methods that support **automated design of signal processing systems**, in particular in the context of audio processing algorithms.
 For instance, if I have a problem with (the signal processing of) my hearing aid when I am at a cocktail party, I want to fix it right there so I can stay and enjoy the party.
 Today, there are no proper tools that support the end user in fine-tuning his hearing aid.
 We aim to develop such a support tool, and our methods are inspired by theories about learning and adaptation in the fields of (Bayesian) **machine learning** and **computational neuroscience**.
-In particular, we derive inspiration from recent work on **probabilistic graphical models** (PGM) and **message passing** (MP) algorithms for machine learning and inference.
-In our team, we are building a very efficient PGM/MP toolbox ourselves and 'eat our own dogfood' by putting ourselves in complex acoustic situations and use our own tools to tune our audio processing algorithms.
+In particular, we derive inspiration from recent work in neuroscience that describes how brains perceive, learn and design their algorithms for speech and object recognition, navigation, etc. In our team, we are building a very efficient Bayesian machine learning toolbox ourselves and 'eat our own dogfood' by putting ourselves in complex acoustic situations and use our own tools to tune our audio processing algorithms.
 This leads to new demands on the toolbox, which drives our next research steps.

-In short, **we work on (Bayesian) machine learning** methods with applications to the design of audio processing algorithms.
-Our methods are just as easily applicable though to design problems in related fields such as biomedical and communications engineering.
+In short, **we work on (Bayesian) machine learning** methods with applications to automated design of signal processing algorithms.
+Our methods are just as easily applicable though to design problems in related fields such as control, biomedical and communications engineering.

 ### Methodology